Franc1sco/Franug-Weapon_Paints/README.md

 -Soon much more.

 Interested people contact with http://steamcommunity.com/id/franug (negotiable price).

+You can see all my servers with it here http://bans.cola-team.com/index.php?p=servers

 # End of notice.